 - Aeration will take place only during open water.

-The DNR will provide "Thin Ice" signs for licensed waters that require a DNR aeration permit issued by the Department of Ecological and Water Resources.
+The DNR will provide "Thin Ice" signs for licensed waters that require a DNR aeration permit issued by the Division of Ecological and Water Resources.
 The licensee is required to obtain and post "Thin Ice" signs on ponds approved for aeration under that aquatic farm license but do not need an aeration permit.
 Proof of financial responsibility (insurance) is waived if you meet any of the above conditions.
 If you wish to aerate pond(s) that do not meet one of the above conditions, a separate aeration permit is required.
 Please apply for an aeration permit through your local Area Fisheries Headquarters, Regional Fisheries Office, or Marilyn Danks.

 Requests for Game Fish Eggs, Fry, or Brood Stock